-Seahawks have talked to Texans about Jadeveon Clowney, but that doesn’t mean a trade is imminent
+Where things stand between the Seahawks and Jadeveon Clowney

 And on Wednesday night and Thursday morning came further reports that Seattle is one of at least five teams to have talked to the Texans about Clowney.

-The Seattle Times has confirmed Seattle has at least had a conversation with Houston about Clowney.
-But how serious the Seahawks may be is unclear.
+The Seattle Times has confirmed the Seahawks have at least had a conversation with Houston about Clowney.
+But how serious Seattle may be is unclear.

 Any talks between the Seahawks and Texans could well just be in keeping with the long-stated desire of coach Pete Carroll and general manager John Schneider to be involved in everything — and any talks also could simply be Houston calling Seattle, knowing that Clowney has apparently expressed an interest in the Seahawks.